python-trio/trio/docs/source/reference-io.rst

      guaranteed to close the file before returning, even if it is cancelled or otherwise raises an error.

+     Calling ``aclose`` on an async file object also closes the underlying synchronous file object.
+Trio does not add a synchronous ``close`` method to the async wrapper, and does not guarantee that the wrapped file will be closed automatically when the async wrapper is garbage collected.

    * Using the same async file object from multiple tasks
      simultaneously: because the async methods on async file objects are implemented using threads, it's only safe to call two of them